Defining and classifying TQFTs via surgery: The algebra of (2+1)-dimensional TQFTs

 \begin{rem} From now on, we use the notation $(\a,\omega)$ and $(w,\l)$ interchangeably for a modular splitting.
 Notice that the polynomial algebra $\F[w]$ is a subalgebra of~$(A,\mu)$, and $\F[\l]$ is a subalgebra of $(A^*,\d^*)$.

-We shall later see that if the split \gnf-algebra~$(\A,\a,\omega)$ arises from a (2+1)-di\-men\-sional TQFT~$F$, the map $\omega_i$ geometrically corresponds to performing a surgery on a genus~$i$ surface~$\S_i$ along a framed pair of points~$\bP_i$, while the operation $\mu_{i,1}$ amounts to connected summing $\S_i$ with~$T^2$, and $w \in F(T^2)$. \end{rem}
+We saw in Section~\ref{sec:assignment} that if the split \gnf-algebra~$(\A,\a,\omega)$ arises from a (2+1)-di\-men\-sional TQFT~$F$, then the map $\omega_i$ geometrically corresponds to performing a surgery on a genus~$i$ surface~$\S_i$ along a framed pair of points~$\bP_i$, while the operation $\mu_{i,1}$ amounts to connected summing $\S_i$ with~$T^2$, and $w \in F(T^2)$. \end{rem}